 (ii) Is not making payments in accordance with an agreement to repay that liability.

-(c) Notwithstanding paragraph (b) of this section, an additional location is not required to satisfy the two-year requirement of §600.5(a)(7) or §600.6(a)(6) if the applicant institution agrees—
+(c) Notwithstanding paragraph (b) of this section, an additional location is not required to satisfy the two-year requirement of §600.5(a)(7) or §600.6(a)(6) if the applicant institution and the original institution are not related parties and there is no commonality of ownership or management between the institutions, as described in 34 CFR 668.188(b) and 34 CFR 668.207(b) and the applicant institution agrees—

-(1) To be liable for all improperly expended or unspent title IV, HEA program funds received by the institution that has closed or ceased to provide educational programs;
+(1) To be liable for all improperly expended or unspent title IV, HEA program funds received during the current academic year and up to one academic year prior by the institution that has closed or ceased to provide educational programs;

-(2) To be liable for all unpaid refunds owed to students who received title IV, HEA program funds; and
+(2) To be liable for all unpaid refunds owed to students who received title IV, HEA program funds during the current academic year and up to one academic year prior; and

 (3) To abide by the policy of the institution that has closed or ceased to provide educational programs regarding refunds of institutional charges to students in effect before the date of the acquisition of the assets of the additional location for the students who were enrolled before that date.

-(d)(1) An institution that conducts a teach-out at a site of a closed institution agency may apply to have that site approved as an additional location if—
+(d)(1) Notwithstanding paragraphs (b) and (c) of this section, an institution that conducts a teach-out at a site of a closed institution or an institution engaged in a formal teach-out plan approved by the institution’s accrediting agency may apply to have that site approved as an additional location that does not satisfy the two year requirement of § 600.5(a)(7) or § 600.6(a)(6) if—

-(i) The closed institution ceased operations and the Secretary has taken an action to limit, suspend, or terminate the institution's participation under §600.41 or subpart G of this part, or has taken an emergency action under 34 CFR 668.83; and
+(i) The closed institution ceased operations or the closing institution is engaged in an orderly teach-out plan and the Secretary has evaluated and approved that plan; and

-(ii) The teach-out plan required under 34 CFR 668.14(b)(31) is approved by the closed institution's accrediting agency.
+(ii) The teach-out plan required under 34 CFR 668.14(b)(31) is approved by the closed or closing institution's accrediting agency.

 (2)(i) An institution that conducts a teach-out and is approved to add an additional location described in paragraph (d)(1) of this section—